litesolutions/justifay-stream-app/packages/api-factory-generator/README.md

 # API factory generator

 Project first published as @zerowastemap/api-factory-generator.
-Forked it to allow more specific configuration for resonate.
+Forked it to allow more specific configuration for justifay.

 - Uses fetch
 - Uses ajv for schema validation